shidel/FDI/README.md

                     drive C.
         FWAIT       = If your going to use vpause, This is how many seconds you should pause.
 Example: vpause /t %FWAIT%

+        FREBOOT     = "" No effect when ending batch script.
+                    = "n" will cause FDTHANK to be called at exit.
+                    = "y" will cause reboot at exit.

 ### Options configured by FDASK???.BAT files.